Look closely and you may see signposts.

 Everywhere you turn, it seems, there is talk of gender-neutral this and gender-free that: baby bedding (Wild Safari by Carousel); fashion (Kanye West in a Celine women's shirt); Bibles (the New International Version).

 Gender neutrality, writes one blogging parent, is the new black.

 'High-Stakes Social Constructions'

 A female-to-male transsexual and advocate for transgender rights, Dean Spade writes often about gender issues.
-Spade is an assistant professor at Seattle University School of Law and founder of the Sylvia Rivera Law Project in New York City that offers free legal guidance to transgender, intersex and gender nonconforming clients.
+Spade is an assistant professor at Seattle University School of Law and founder of the Sylvia Rivera Law Project in New York City, which offers free legal guidance to transgender, intersex and gender-nonconforming clients.

 Spade says, "I can see why we might want institutions to be aware of gender at a general level in order to engage in remediation of the sexism and transphobia that shape our world."